avramare/playwrighting/README.md

 This project is sandbox for exploring the powerful capabilities of Playwright, pushing the boundaries of browser automation, and writing test scripts that are both robust and elegant.

- Comprehensive testing scenarios and solutions build straight from out  [laboratory](https://github.com/avramare/playwriting/tree/dev2/laboratory)
+ Comprehensive testing scenarios and solutions build straight from our  [laboratory](https://github.com/avramare/playwriting/tree/dev2/laboratory)

 ## 🛠 Tech Arsenal